 The Buick Achievers Scholarship Program is one of the largest in the country.
-Since its inception in 2011, the program has provided more than $21 million to 3,300 students desiring to study STEM fields, as well as those related to the auto industry.
+Since its inception in 2011, the program has provided over $28 million to nearly 3,400 students desiring to study STEM fields, as well as those related to the auto industry.
 Many of the recipients are the first in their families to pursue a secondary education.

 The Buick Achievers Scholarship Program supports students interested in pursuing careers in the automotive and related industry and who will be studying science, technology, engineering, math, design and select business fields.
-This comes at a time when there are only about 1,472 math and science graduates for every 100,000 employed 25- to 34-year-olds in the United States, according to the Organization for Economic Co-operation and Development.
+This comes at a time when STEM occupations are projected to grow faster than all other fields, and yet just 16 percent of American high school seniors are proficient in mathematics and interested in a STEM career, according to the U.S. Department of Education.

-For more information on the Buick Achievers Scholarship Program, visit www.buickachievers.com
+For more information on the Buick Achievers Scholarship Program, to view the complete list of 2014 recipients, or to register for an e-mail notification when the next application window opens, visit www.buickachievers.com